 Lewistown is a very small city located in the state of Illinois.
 With a population of 1,996 people and just one neighborhood, Lewistown is the 574th largest community in Illinois.

-Lewistown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lewistown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lewistown is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lewistown who work in maintenance occupations (11.83%), management occupations (8.80%), and office and administrative support (6.46%).

 In Lewistown, just 11.27% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.